HEECMA-BU/FSL/README.md

 # Federated Split Learning implementations

 ## Intro
 This repo contains the three implementations for reproducibility of our FSL paper.
-Under FSL_algorithm/models directory we have the model implemnetations.
+Under FSL_algorithm/models directory we have the model implementations.
 And under FSL_algorithm/resources we have some helper functions for dataloader and neural network definition.

 ## Requirement
 ```
+python setup.py develop
 syft==0.2.9
 sklearn
 opacus